-FORMER world middleweight champion Terry Downes BEM has passed away at the age of 81.
+FORMER world middleweight champion Terry Downes BEM passed away at the age of 81 on October 6, 2017.

 The Londoner’s nickname was “Dashing, Bashing, Crashing” – and no one would ever sue Downes under the Trades Descriptions Act.
 With his aggressive hard-hitting style, the Paddington battler thrilled crowds in the late 1950s and early 1960s.

 His rough and ready, blunt-talking Cockney persona also earned him followers at a time when television was just taking off.
 Two years in the US Marines had toughened him up and early setbacks – he lost to future two-weight world champ Dick Tiger in a 1957 prelim – merely delayed Downes’ rise to the top, which culminated in a trilogy with Paul Pender.

 Terry lost the first encounter in Pender’s Boston backyard on cuts (seven rounds) in January 1961.
 But he would get revenge six months later in London.

 “The Paddington Express” didn’t have it easy though, and even in the build-up to his famous victory his notorious nose – which he labelled “My bleedin’ hooter” – threatened to scupper his triumph.

 “Just my luck,” Downes would explain many years later, “on the very last day of sparring, about four days before the fight, I cracked heads in a clinch with [sparring partner] Wally Swift and tore the skin off my nose!”